 The Queen’s course is the pretty little sister at Gleneagles.
 The holes are set within an all together softer landscape than the King’s and PGA Centenary courses.
 She’s only a short course and not the most challenging, but she is exquisitely delicate and stunningly beautiful.
 Patric Dickinson summed up Gleneagles in his book, A Round of Golf Courses: “So let us be fair from the very start; or even before the start, Gleneagles is something that was created, and exists, sheerly to please; if I may take a simile from the theatre, it is glorious musical comedy.”

-Designed by James Braid, the Queen’s course opened for play in 1917.
+Designed by James Braid and C.K.
+Hutchison, the Queen’s course opened for play in 1917.
 From the medal tees, the course measures less than 6,000 yards, but with a lowly par of 68, it represents an immensely enjoyable challenge.
 This is one of the finest parcels of golfing land in the British Isles.
 The holes weave their way across undulating moorland, through charming woodland, to greens set in pretty glades.
 The ball sits proudly on the springy fairways, inviting the most solid strike.
 The greens are true and ideal for bold putting and this really is an enchanting and exhilarating place to play golf.

 Gleneagles is unusual in that it has three different golf courses and it’s also unique because it’s the only place in Scotland to have three Top 100 inland courses.
 This is a place to enjoy the entertainment and have some fun.
 Or as Patric Dickinson said: “Gleneagles is one of the wonders of the golfing world, a kind of Hanging Garden of Babylon on a Scottish hillside, and if you marry Golf, here’s the place to spend your Hinny Mune!” ¹